-Saucy chipotle black beans is the insanely simple and delicious recipe you’ve been looking for (even if you haven’t been looking).
-Make big bowls of spicy and creamy black beans for a full flavor, plant-based dinner in 30 minutes or less and get ready for rave reviews and immediate requests for a repeat performance.
+Saucy chipotle black beans is the simple and delicious recipe you’ve been looking for (even if you haven’t been looking).
+This easy recipe can be made in 30 minutes using canned black beans, salsa, chipotle chilis in adobo, and coconut milk.

 Everything you need for saucy chipotle black beans

-I can honestly report that this recipe takes just a few, simple ingredients that you may already have on hand.
-We’re talking 2 cans of black beans (unless you make your own), a chopped onion, maple syrup and your choice of chipotle salsa, jarred and chopped chipotle peppers.
-My favorite salsa molcajete tops off the easy ingredient list, but as always, I’ve got you covered with options.
+I can honestly report that this recipe takes just a few simple ingredients that you may already have on hand.
+We’re talking 2 cans of black beans (unless you make your own), a chopped onion, maple syrup, and your choice of chipotle salsa, jarred and chopped chipotle peppers.

 Options, always options